Use this checklist to make sure your integration is secure, reliable, and ready for production.

 - Monitor critical failures — Set up alerts for repeated API failures or webhook delivery problems.

-Client ID Metadata Document clients
+Client ID metadata document clients

 If you are using a URL-based client_id (see OAuth for AI & Third-Party Clients):